Ukraine wins IMF lifeline as Russia faces growth slump

 In Washington, the U.S. Senate and House of Representatives easily passed bills to provide aid to Ukraine, back a $1 billion loan guarantee for the Kiev government and impose sanctions on Russians and Ukrainians over Russia's annexation of Crimea.

-The United States also announced a ban on licences for the export of defence items and services to Russia.
+The United States also announced a ban on licenses for the export of defense items and services to Russia.

 Targeted U.S. and EU visa bans and asset freezes against senior Russian and Crimean officials, with the threat of tougher economic sanctions to come if Putin goes any further, have accelerated capital flight from Russia.